 Despite Global Metals and Mining’s failure to fulfil its undertakings to the Kanyika community, the Mzimba District Commissioner never withdrew the permit it granted Global Metals and Mining or even took any practical step to compel it to honour its undertakings.
 As a result of the unabated mining and prospecting activities of Global Metals and Mining, the community significantly suffered the following loss and damage:

 - They have been led to gross poverty, deprivation and perpetual food insecurity;

 - Their houses are severely dilapidated and will require substantial investment to be restored to a habitable state;

-- Globe Metals has dug huge trenches in the Kanyika Area from which it has extracted huge tonnages of earth substantially reducing the aesthetic appeal of the area and rendering large portions of it unsuitable for habitation and agricultural production.
+- Globe Metals & Mining has dug large trenches in the Kanyika area, extracting huge tonnages of earth, substantially reducing the area’s aesthetic appeal and rendering large portions unsuitable for habitation and agricultural production.